 Shannonbridge is located in the area known as Ireland’s Ancient East, a region crammed with culture, attractions and historic sites.
 It is the perfect place to moor up and visit the preserved ruins of Clonmacnoise monastery.
 From Shannonbridge you can explore the region on foot via the 38km walking route called The Offaly Way which links the Slieve Bloom Way to the Sli Mor.
 If you would like to experience the charm and warmth of an old-style Irish pub, pay a visit to Killeen’s Pub and Tackle Shop, which is just a five-minute stroll from the Shannonbridge pier.

 Cruising into Athlone, this is the perfect place to get off the water and into a lively historic town and mingle with the locals.
-Check out Athlone Castle and Visitor Centre and Derryglad Folk and Heritage Museum.
+Check out Athlone visitor Centre and Derryglad Folk and Heritage Museum.
 There is loads to do here, even when the weather isn’t cooperating.
 It is also a very family-friendly area with lots to keep children of all ages entertained.

 Speaking of which, cruise on up to Hodson Bay on the banks of Lough Ree and get wet and wild at the water park, which is the largest inflatable water park in Ireland.